 Although endometriosis may not be curable in all cases, there are treatments available to minimize symptoms, allowing many women to lead a normal, active life and to conceive a healthy pregnancy.

 Symptoms of endometriosis can be similar to and confused with symptoms of other conditions, such as uterine cancer, cervical polyps, irritable bowel syndrome, pelvic inflammatory disease, and ovarian cysts.
 Some of these conditions can be very serious, even fatal, if left untreated.
-In addition, untreated endometriosis can also lead to serious ...more misdiagnosis »
+In addition, untreated endometriosis can also lead to serious complications, such as ...more misdiagnosis »

 Symptoms of Endometriosis